Skip to content

 Creating an Effective Line Chart

-• X-Axis Dates
+• X-Axis Dates or ordered categories

 • Y-Axis Numerical values